AlvaroSmorras/mdmix_convergence/README.md

 Sampling:
   # Pool all trajectories from replicas together
   - Cross replica: True
   # Separate the replicas.
 To see how the densities evolve in time.
-Ideally from Uniform distribution to concentrated hotspots.
+  # Ideally from Uniform distribution to concentrated hotspots.
   - Intra replica: False
   - Meta-replicas: 5
-  # If 300 ns is the whole sampling population, increasing the sampling to 300 ns without replacement is redundant.
+  # Increasing the sampling to the max number of trajectories without replacement is redundant.
   - Sampling steps: [5, 10, 25, 50, 100, 150, 200, 250]
   - Output directory: lib/inputs/SOCS1_AF
   - Output grids directory: dgrids/SOCS1_AF